ryanmr/ryanrampersad.com/content/resume.md

 ##### WarGame

 The WarGame is a multi-language implementation of the card game *War*.
 It functions as a *kinda-sorta* benchmark.
-It is implemented in each language using native constructs and attempts to follow best practices.
+It is implemented in various languages using native constructs and attempts to follow best practices in each respectively.
 Currently, it is implemented with Rust, Go and Java.
 [Visit the project on GitHub](https://github.com/WarGameBenchmarks).

 ### Skills